Mitch Garver Player Props: Rangers vs. Padres

 Mitch Garver At The Plate

-- Garver is hitting .250 with five doubles, five home runs and 15 walks.
+- Garver is batting .250 with six doubles, five home runs and 15 walks.

+- In 11.4% of his games this season, he has gone deep, and 3.8% of his trips to the dish.

+- Garver has driven home a run in 11 games this season (31.4%), including more than one RBI in 8.6% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 32.4% of his games this year, with two or more runs scored in 8.8%.
+- He has scored in 11 of 35 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.